Nicole-devs/P1-Project/README.md

 ## Acknowledgments

-- Hats of to my TM;Mr. Solomon Kitonyi, for reviewing and grading the project in addition to his help during the phase leading to the project.
+- Hats of to my TM; Mr. Solomon Kitonyi, for reviewing and grading the project in addition to his help during the phase leading to the project.